-The Medicare Hospice Benefit, initiated in 1983, is covered under Medicare Part A (hospital insurance).
 Medicare beneficiaries who choose hospice care receive a full scope of non-curative medical and support services for their terminal illness.
 Hospice care also supports the family and loved ones of the patient through a variety of services, enhancing the value of the Medicare Hospice Benefit.

 Most commonly, Hospice care costs are covered by Medicare (through the Medicare Hospice Benefit), however, other forms of insurance cover hospice services as well, like Medicaid, most major insurance companies and The Veteran’s Health Administration.

 - Nursing care